amhou/resume/RESUME.md

 * Ruby, Python, Docker, Elasticsearch, Java, Android, GNU Make, JavaScript, HTML, CSS.
 Can work natively in Linux, Mac, and Windows.
 * Fluent in Mandarin Chinese and English.
 Excellent communication and analytical skills.
-* Experienced in leading teams between 8-10 people on a regular basis.
+* Experienced in leading teams between 8-10 people on a regular basis, in both volunteer and professional capacities.
+* Swing dance instructor and event organizer.
 * Extremely proficient rock climber, with outdoor redpoint grades of up to 5.13 (sport), V8 (boulder), 5.12 (traditional), and Grade VI (big wall).
-* Swing dance instructor and event organizer.